Rottnest Island: Aboriginal prison

+The Colonial Secretary, Peter Broun, announced in June 1839 that the island would be converted to "an Establishment for the Aborigines", and between 1838 and 1931 (except for the period from 1849 to 1855) Rottnest was used as an Aboriginal prison.
+Henry Vincent, the Gaoler at Fremantle, was put in charge of the establishment.
 Six Aboriginal prisoners were sent to Rottnest Island in August 1838 under the superintendence of Constable Laurence Welch and a small military force: Helia, for murder; Buoyeen, for assault; Molly Dobbin, Tyoocan, Goodap and Cogat, for theft.
 All six escaped shortly after their arrival by stealing Thomson's boat.
 Helia drowned during the crossing, but the others apparently survived.

-The Colonial Secretary, Peter Broun, announced in June 1839 that the island would be converted to "an Establishment for the Aborigines", and between 1838 and 1931 (except for the period from 1849 to 1855) Rottnest was used as an Aboriginal prison.
-Henry Vincent, the Gaoler at Fremantle, was put in charge of the establishment.

 On 7 December 1848, there was another escape by Aboriginal prisoners, with eight out of the 10 prisoners then on the island escaping.
 Those who escaped came from the north and eastward.
 "The plan of escape, as related by one of themselves, exhibits considerable foresight and sagacity, being not only well conceived, but as well executed".
 The Aboriginals burrowed under the sill door until there was room for them to all pass underneath.
 They all then crept over the roof of Vincent's kitchen and proceeded to the salt house, through the window of which they got out a dinghy which was confined there.
 They then went to the pilot's whaleboat moored a short distance offshore, and succeeded in getting to the mainland 10 mi north of Fremantle.
 Five of the escapees were retaken by J. Drummond at Toodyay.

 A quadrangular building was constructed between 1863 and 1864, and which is generally referred to as the Quod (deriving from the abbreviation quod for quadrangle); it was used for tourist accommodation until 2018, when it was closed after decades of protests by Aboriginal people.
 There were about twenty prisoners there in 1844; by 1880, there were 170.
 Vincent retired in 1867 after complaints regarding cruelty to prisoners; he was replaced by William Jackson.
 In the early 1880s, an influenza epidemic struck, killing about sixty inmates.